 - Provide evidence that the damage has been settled with the other party.

 - Have a court excuse from liability.

-If you let a friend driver your car, both of you will have to submit some form of financial responsibility.
-If you choose to purchase liability insurance, there are legal minimum requirements which must be maintained.
+If you let a friend drive your car, both of you will have to submit some form of financial responsibility.
+If you choose to purchase liability insurance, there are legal minimum requirements that must be maintained.
 Keep in mind that these are just minimum amounts and not the recommended values.
-Coverage limits which match your personal needs are likely more than the legal requirement, but it can be hard to understand just how much insurance you need.
-A trustworthy insurance agent will assist you with setting the right coverage limits.
+Coverage limits that match your personal needs are likely more than the legal requirement, but it can be hard to understand just how much insurance you need.
+A trustworthy insurance agent will assist you in setting the right coverage limits.

 - Bodily Injury Liability per person: $20,000

 The following amounts and policies are most common in Iowa.

 - Property Damage Liability: $100,000